mcahny/vps/README.md

 │   │   ├── test
 │   │   │   ├── img_all
 ```
-Directory structure for the Cityscapes image panoptic segmentation (IPS) is as follows.
+Directory structure for the Cityscapes image panoptic segmentation (IPS).
+Details for the preparation will be posted soon.
 ```
 │   ├── cityscapes
 │   │   ├── annotations